WHY GREATER GRAND CROSSING?

 Greater Grand Crossing at a Glance

 Greater Grand Crossing is a South Side neighborhood established in the mid-1800s around the area’s competing train crossings.
 The World’s Columbian Expedition of 1893 further stimulated its growth and appeal.
 By the 1930s, the industry in the neighborhood gave way to a largely residential population.
-Today, Greater Grand Crossing has about 47,000 residents with the median age of 37 years old.
-The population is 96 percent Black and approximately 20 percent of the residents are employed in the health care industry.
+Today, Greater Grand Crossing has about 30,800 residents with a median age of 35.2 years old.
+The population is 96 percent Black and approximately 20 percent of residents are employed in the health care industry.

 Greater Grand Crossing has many assets that make it a valuable place to live for its residents.

 Exceptional transportation options, including easy access to CTA, Metra, I-94 and the Skyway

 Recent private investments in community engagement through the Gary Comer Youth Center and the Gary Comer College Prep middle and high schools